Brandon Behlendorf

 About

-Brandon Behlendorf is currently an Assistant Professor in the College of Emergency Preparedness, Homeland Security, and Cybersecurity.
+Brandon Behlendorf is currently an Associate Professor in the College of Emergency Preparedness, Homeland Security, and Cybersecurity.
 He received his PhD in Criminology and Criminal Justice at the University of Maryland, College Park.
 Previously, he served as Assistant Research Director for Development and a Senior Researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism (START).

 Dr. Behlendorf's research utilizes interdisciplinary approaches to address policy-relevant problems within homeland and national security, drawing on theories and methods from social and computational sciences.
 Funded by a number of federal agencies (Departments of State, Justice, and Homeland Security; National Science Foundation) and reflecting a broad range of applications, his research has focused on a number of themes, including: geospatial modeling of criminal and terrorist activity; network vulnerabilities of illicit trafficking networks; game theoretic approaches to border security; criminal decision-making models of maritime piracy; and whether drone strikes deter future terrorist activity.